-- 1. The provisions of the Convention shall be applicable to this Agreement. - 2.
-If a multilateral agreement or convention, accepted by both Contracting Parties, concerning any matter covered by this Agreement, enters into force, the relevant provisions of that multilateral agreement or convention shall supersede the relevant provisions of this Agreement. - 3.
-The Contracting Parties may consult each other to determine the consequences for the Agreement of the supersession, as mentioned under paragraph 2 of this Article and to agree upon required amendments to the Agreement.
+1. The provisions of the Convention shall be applicable to this Agreement.

+- 2. If a multilateral agreement or convention, accepted by both Contracting Parties, concerning any matter covered by this Agreement, enters into force, the relevant provisions of that multilateral agreement or convention shall supersede the relevant provisions of this Agreement. - 3.
+The Contracting Parties may consult each other to determine the consequences for this Agreement of the supersession, as mentioned under paragraph 2 of this Article and to agree upon required amendments to this Agreement.

-Applicability of the Agreement
+Applicability of this Agreement

-As regards the Kingdom of the Netherlands this Agreement shall apply to the Territory of the European part of the Netherlands.
+As regards the Kingdom of the Netherlands, this Agreement shall apply to the Territory of the European part of the Netherlands as well as to the Territory of the Caribbean part of the Netherlands.